uferia/app-gruuber/README.md

   4. Expired access tokens are renewed via `/v1/auth/refresh` using refresh token rotation.
 - **Refresh strategy**:
   - Access token TTL: 15 minutes.
-  - Refresh token TTL: 30 days, stored hashed and revocable.
+  - Refresh token TTL: configurable via `Jwt:RefreshTokenTtlDays` (default 30 days), stored hashed and revocable.
   - On refresh: rotate refresh token, invalidate previous token, and issue new access token.
+- **Identity binding**: all controllers derive `UserId`, `Role`, and `RegionId` from JWT claims via `ICurrentUserContext` — caller-supplied identity fields in request bodies are ignored.
+- **Startup validation**: `Jwt:Secret` must be ≥ 32 characters; the application will not start with a weak secret.

 ---